Industry:

 Old

 The problems: The original entries screen was a flat, unorganized list.
 While functional for a user with only one or two entry points, it was not a scalable solution.
-As users gained access to more spaces across different buildings and potentially even cities, this single list would become incredibly long and difficult to scan, leading to frustration and wasted time.
+Users with access to many spaces across different buildings, this single list would become incredibly long and difficult to scan, leading to frustration and wasted time.

 New

-After implementing a “favorite location/base” feature, this screen became even more tailored to each user.
+After implementing a “favorite location/base” feature, this screen became even more tailored to each user (see below).

 Favoriting a location